 Set up Blender for cloud rendering

-Configure Blender for cloud rendering with Cycles and EEVEE.
+Configure Blender for cloud rendering with Cycles.

 For high-level positioning of Blender on our farm — pricing examples, GPU vs CPU choice, supported add-ons — see the article (V-Ray article includes Blender context).
 For specific Cycles GPU benchmarks on RTX 5090, see .